ETHZ-RobotX/SuperMegaBot/README.md

 Please refer to the [installation document](/docs/installation.md) to install necessary packages and their dependencies

 ## How to Use SMB
 Please refer to the [HowToUseSmb Document](/docs/HowToUseSMB.md) to use SMB.
-The document will direct you to the [HowToRunSoftware Document](/docs/HowToRunSoftware.md) after you see the necessary safety informations.
+The document will direct you to the [HowToRunSoftware Document](/docs/HowToRunSoftware.md) after you see the necessary safety information.

 ## History